TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/5-TYPO3.rst

     password as specified above (`john-doe : John-Doe-1701D.`) by calling:

     ..  code::
+        :caption: **Open up the TYPO3 Backend for the ddev instance**

         ddev launch typo3

     ..  attention::

-        **@TODO**: Frontend of `EXT:styleguide` does not seem to work for me, following the guide.
-Even after enabling the :guilabel:`styleguide frontend demo` page tree, this happens when opening `https://t3dev.ddev.site/styleguide-demo-187/`:
+        **HINT**: Frontend of `EXT:styleguide` does not seem to work right now using the new Site Sets feature.
+Thus the `EXT:styleguide` frontend page tree is installed using the `TypoScript Template Records` variant.
+Bare that in mind if you want to work on the `Site Sets Feature`.

-        ..  code:: text

-            (1/1) #1607585445 TYPO3\CMS\Core\Error\Http\InternalServerErrorException
-            No page configured for type=0.